 Annual Red Bank Rotary RBR Career Day

-On April 20th, approximately 30 Red Bank Regional sophomores will participate in the annual Career Day sponsored by the Red Bank Rotary Club.
+On May 3rd, approximately 30 RBR sophomores will participate in the annual Career Day sponsored by the Red Bank Rotary Club.
 These students will be afforded the opportunity to shadow professionals in the Red Bank area.
-In the past, participants have been matched with doctors, accountants, law enforcement agents, city managers, car dealership owners and many other professionals.
+In the past, participants have been matched with doctors, accountants, law enforcement agents, city managers, broadcasters, marketers and many other professionals.
 We look forward to similar experiences this year.
-In addition to a full morning of hands-on workplace experience, students also attend a luncheon afterwards where they will be inspired by both a motivational speaker and the Red Bank Rotary leadership.
+In addition to a full morning of direct “real world” workplace experience, students also attend a luncheon afterwards where they will be inspired by both a motivational speaker and the Red Bank Rotary leadership.

 Upcoming College Fair at Brookdale Community College